 This is going to clear up a lot of confusion out there.
 No, popup overlays are not dead and here’s why.
 These changes only apply to organic search traffic and paid search, nothing else.
 This means that traffic from social, email, referral, and direct sources aren’t at all affected because Google doesn’t control them.

 Still, we can learn quite a bit from Google’s criteria and apply that to bring about a better user experience for our visitors.
 We’ll get to proper use cases soon.

 6. Device Type

 Back in January of 2017, Google updated its policies regarding mobile popups, overlays, and interstitials to bring about a better mobile search experience.
-The mobile browsing experience is completely different therefore requires different design and a different user experience.
+The mobile browsing experience is completely different therefore requires different design and different user experience.

 Since Google seems to be taking a similar approach to the desktop search experience, there’s no longer a huge difference in how popups, overlays, and interstitials should be used differently on mobile but we’ll fill you in on the best practices in the next section anyway.

 We’ve covered a lot in this post but now it’s time to put it all together.
 Below, I’ve provided a list of SEO best practices for popups.
 Use these strategies and tactics when setting up your campaigns for a better user experience and SEO friendly marketing!

 1. Avoid New Window Pop-ups and Interstitials